MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 ## Create the database container

 Create the necessary database container needed to represent Books.
 There are different ways to model this sample and you can learn more about data modeling from [here](/azure/cosmos-db/nosql/modeling-data).
-We will use the [embedded data model](/azure/cosmos-db/nosql/modeling-data#embedding-data) in this sample.
+We'll use the [embedded data model](/azure/cosmos-db/nosql/modeling-data#embedding-data) in this sample.

-- `books`: Collection containing books and it's authors with 'id' as the partition key
+- `books`: Collection containing books and it's authors with 'ID' as the partition key

 Read more about [choosing partition key](/azure/cosmos-db/partitioning-overview#choose-partitionkey) and [data modeling](/azure/cosmos-db/sql/modeling-data)

-Once the container is created, we can import the sample data which are placed in the 'azure-cosmos-db' folder to the book collection by using the add new item option (Make sure you add one by one item) in the Azure Data Explorer.
+Once the container is created, we can import the sample data that is placed in the 'azure-cosmos-db' folder to the book collection by using the add new item option (Make sure you add one by one item) in the Azure Data Explorer.

 ![Cosmos DB Add New Document](../media/cosmos-insert-new.png)